waksana/scheme/VMSpec.md

 there a branch of registers. some of them has specific purpose, some of them can store any data you want. here is the register list.

+- exp: point to the expression to be evaluated.
-- Continue
+- env: evaluation environment
+- fun: procedure to be applied
+- argl: list of evaluated arguments.
-This register stores where the control flow shoud goto
+- continue: this register stores where the control flow shoud goto
+- val: returned value
+- unev: temp register for expressions

 #### Calculator